MarcoCosta55/MSGrammarPrototypeSingleActivity/README.md

 3. Switch "Allow from this source" on.
 4. Exit out of settings.

+NOTE FOR OLDER VERSIONS OF ANDROID: This option can be found under Settings > Security.

 **Now install the MontessoriSpanish Sentence Prototype App.**
-1. Navigate to this page on the Chrome browser on your Android device.
+1. Navigate to this page in the Chrome browser on your Android device.
 2. Touch the following link: [**APK Download**](https://github.com/MarcoCosta55/MSGrammarPrototypeSingleActivity/raw/master/app-debug.apk)
 3. Chrome will display a warning message.
 Touch "OK".
-4. After the APK is downloaded touch "Open" in the dialog on the bottom of the screen.
+4. After the APK is downloaded, touch "Open" in the dialog on the bottom of the screen.
 5. Touch "Install".
-6. The app is now install, but YOU STILL NEED TO DO A FEW MORE STEPS.
+6. The app is now installed, but you still need to complete a few more steps.

-**DON'T FORGET TO RETURN CHROME PERMISSIONS TO NORMAL.**
+**Finally, return Chrome back to its original settings.**
 1. Navigate to Settings > Apps > Chrome.
 2. Under the "Advanced" section touch "Install Unknown Apps".
 3. Switch "Allow from this source" on.
 4. Exit out of settings.

-## PC Installation
+### PC Installation
+***
+The following instructions are for installing the BlueStacks 4 Android emulator for Windows 10.
+However, similar steps can be taken to run the app on Mac.
+I have not tested this program extensively, nor do I endorse its use.
+This is just the easiest way I've found to run my app without an Android device.

+1. Download the BlueStacks installer from [**BlueStacks.com**](https://www.bluestacks.com/)
+2. Run the BlueStacks Installer exe file you just downloaded.
+3. If prompted, click "Yes" to let BlueStacks make changes on your device.
+4. Click "Install Now".
+5. While BlueStacks is installing, [**click here**](https://github.com/MarcoCosta55/MSGrammarPrototypeSingleActivity/raw/master/app-debug.apk) to download the MontessoriSpanish grammar app apk file.
+6. When BlueStacks is done installing, it will ask you to sign into Google Play.
+Click "I'll do it later".
+7. Hover over the three dot kebab menu on the home screen.
+It's in the top left section of the page right next to "Installed apps".
+8. Click on "Install apk".
+9. Navigate to MontessoriSpanish grammar app apk that you downloaded in step 5, and select "open".
+10. Once the app is installed, click the hamburger menu in the top right menu bar and select "Settings".
+11. In the "Display" setting, change the orientation from "landscape" to "portrait".
+12. Select okay to restart BlueStacks.
+13. The MontessoriSpanish Sentence Prototype App should now be ready to use.
+Enjoy!